 Source of data: Centre for Disease Prevention and Control; Statistical Report.
 Reference period: 31 December.

-Deviation from the definition: Data for full-time equivalent (FTE) not available.

-Break in time series: 2018.
-The variations observed in 2018 for other health service providers and other health service providers may be explained by changes in data collection and format of the statistical report, as well as with the registration of new specialties in the Medical Persons' Register.
+Coverage: Deviation from the definition: Data for full-time equivalent (FTE) not available.
+Estimation method: Break in time series: 2018.
+The variations observed in 2018 for other health service providers and other staff employed in hospitals may be explained by changes in data collection and format of the statistical staff employed in hospitals may be explained by changes in data collection and format of the statistical report, as well as with the registration of new specialties in the Medical Persons' Register.

 Data not available.
 (Within the Latvian Statistical System data on nurses are not completely comparable and compatible with requirements (practising nurses/professionally active nurses/nurses licensed to practise).
 Health statistics data from the Health Economic Center and the Health Inspectorate include information on nurses in the main job distinguishing between nurses with secondary medical education and nurses with higher education.
 Latvia has no practice in publication of information about nurses according to the ISCO-88 classification for all nurses authorised to carry out professional activity regardless of the level of education.
-Thus, nursing care staff breakdown in Professional and Associate professional nurses is not possible, and all nurses are included in group Professional nurses.)
+Thus, nursing care staff breakdown in Professional and Associate professional nurses is not possible, and all nurses are included in group Professional nurses.